 Where to go canyoning in France this summer?

-Overview of the spots where to practice canyoning this summer in France.
-There is no lack of choice in our beautiful country for the most adventurous among you...
+An overview of canyoning spots in France this summer.
+There's no shortage of choice in our beautiful country for the most adventurous among you...

-This summer, there is a great opportunity to discover or rediscover the geographical wealth of our country.
-For some, canyoning (or canyoning descent) is on the agenda.
-Strong sensations, contact with nature, fun, there is no lack of arguments to attract the general public in recent years.
-We have put together a selection of the most beautiful places in France to practice this sport.
+This summer, there's a great opportunity to discover or rediscover our country's geographical riches.
+For some, canyoning is on the agenda.
+The thrills, the contact with nature, the fun - there's no shortage of reasons why canyoning has become a popular activity in recent years.
+We've put together a selection of the most beautiful spots in France to enjoy this sport.

 Gorges du Verdon

-Surely one of the most famous places for canyoning in France, the Verdon offers a complete practice: jumps, abseiling and natural slides.
-The number of canyons present allows you to choose your itinerary according to the level of difficulty.
-One of the easiest (accessible from 6 years old) is the Canyon de Balène, fun and family.
-The Canyon du Riolan, the most popular of the area, requires a certain physical condition for beginners.
-And the desire to make jumps of 2 or 3 meters (the highest are not mandatory).
+Surely one of the most famous canyoning areas in France, the Verdon offers a complete range of activities: jumps, abseiling and natural slides.
+The number of canyons on offer means you can choose your itinerary according to difficulty level.
+One of the easiest (accessible from age 6) is the family-friendly Canyon de Balène.
+The Canyon du Riolan, the most popular in the area, requires a certain level of physical fitness for beginners.
+And the desire to make jumps of 2 or 3 metres (the highest are not compulsory).

 Canyon of Purcaraccia (Corsica)

 Head for the Isle of Beauty and its Purcaraccia Canyon (South Corsica).
 Allow four hours to complete the itinerary.
-With numerous waterfalls and natural pools, the site is very attractive.
+With its numerous waterfalls and natural pools, the site is sure to please.

 Canyon of Llech (Pyrénées-Orientales)